 Helmets are required on all club rides, and bikes must be in good working order with a bell or horn.
-A mirror, front light and rear reflector are strongly recommended.
+A mirror,front light and rear reflector are strongly recommended.

 KNBC’s insurance does not cover personal injury or death.
 Members are encouraged to ensure they have appropriate personal medical insurance.

 KNBC’s approach to riding is simple: ride at a pace that feels comfortable and enjoy the experience.
 Our rides are about good company, fresh air, and scenic routes—not racing.
+The club adheres to a "no rider left behind policy" ensuring that tour leaders and participants actively support and look out for one another.

 Unlike some cycling clubs, KNBC generally does not ride in tight pace lines.
 Riding closely together requires constant focus on the wheel ahead, which can take away from enjoying the scenery and social side of the ride.
 Our style encourages relaxed riding, conversation, and awareness of your surroundings.